-July 2020 #IWTS 2.0 is an Interreg VB North Sea partners from the region seek to enhance smaller waterway in a transnational New waterway-, barges- and training solutions will enable green modal shifts from road to water.
-Total budget € 3.462.734 Project duration: 01/08/2017 to 30/06/2021 f in 💆 Newsletter No 4 Starting to adopt #IWTS solutions www.northsearegion.eu/iwts20 WORKPACKAGE SMALL BARGES DEVELOPMENT OF A ZERO EMISSION VESSEL Date : 19 june 2020 Due to the Coronacrisis one of the partners within the project, De Groote Houtboerke (DGH), suffered a setback.
+European Regional Development Fund EUROPEAN UNION #IWTS 2.0 is an Interreg VB North Sea gion seek to enhance smaller waterway New waterway-, barges- and training solutions will enable green modal shifts from road to water.
+Total budget € 3,462,734 Project duration: 01/08/2017 to 30/06/2021 f in 💆

+WORKPACKAGE SMALL BARGES DEVELOPMENT OF A ZERO EMISSION VESSEL Date: 19 june 2020 Due to the Corona crisis one of the partners within the project, De Groote Houtboerke (DGH), suffered a setback.
 The company had to close down for several months and they were not able to fulfill their obligation to build an urban boat.
 Fortunately, a new partner was soon found: TESCO.
 Negotiations with TESCO started up and that ended in a strong co-operation between De Groote Houtboerke and TESCO.
 This eventually led to a major change, which was approved by the Joint Secretariat.
-From May this year both parties are working together in the #IWTS Interreg North Sea Region project.
+From May this year both parties are collaborating in the #IWTS Interreg North Sea Region project.
 The company was established in 1991 as the Overmeer Transport Group and based in Amsterdam.
 Tesco (or abbreviation of The European Shipment Company) has a fleet of 6 dry cargo vessels between 1.100 and 1.800 tons.
-TESCO is specialized in middle size inland shipping and offers alternative transport solutions in the city.
+TESCO is specialized in mid-size inland shipping throughout Europe and offers alternative transport solutions for the inner cities and urban surroundings.

 TESCO AND MARITIME ACADEMY OF HARLINGEN ARE WORKING TOGETHER WITHIN THE PROJECT NOW AND THE SHIP IS BEING BUILD Thanks to preparations, exploring and assessing Inland Water Way modal shift opportunities in the region of Ghent, TESCO could start building in May.
-The ship will be ready in August and moved to Gent for testing and setting up pilotcases (at the end of May 2021).
-The vessel design, adapted to the inland waterways of the city of Ghent, is a flatshipmodel with capacity of 20 T and is made of aluminum.
-With a size of 14.95 m x 4 m and a draft of 0.4 m it is perfectly fit for the shallow watercourses in the medieval city.
-The propulsion with a fully electric engine with a battery pack of 20 KW which make the ship CO2 neutral.
-The sailing capacity will be 8 hours at a speed of 8 km per hour.
+The ship will be ready in August and moved to Gent for testing and setting up pilotcases (starting by the end of May 2021).
+The vessel design, adapted to the inland waterways of the city of Ghent, is a flatshipmodel with a cargo capacity of 20 T and is made of aluminum.
+With a size of 14.95 m x 4 m and a draft of 0.4 m it is perfectly fit for the smaller waterways in the medieval city.
+The propulsion is fully electric and with a battery pack of 20 KW installed, makes the barge CO2 neutral.
+The sailing capacity will be 8 hours at a speed of 8 km p.h.
 With the full mission simulator of the Maritime Academy of Harlingen, Ghent waterways will be digitalized and assessed for inland waterway transport.
-A digital model of the barge will be built, sail and identify hindraces and opportunities.
-At the same time students of the Maritime Academy will learn to navigate
+A digital model of the barge will be built, to identify hindrances and sailing